jhanley634/testing-tools/problem/text/automated_tests/testing.md

 I find the stacktrace formatting it does by default is verbose and unhelpful, but to each his own.
 Choose your favorite, they'll both work the same way.
+I tend to start with unittest and move to pytest if needed, since a TestCase will run under anything, unlike a suite intended for pytest.

 One advantage pytest offers is "marks".
 They help us with choosing to run one type of test or another,